 Note, the returning Amsterdam-London Eurostar currently cannot offer a through-service.
 Passengers need to get out at Brussels for security and immigration controls and then wait for the next Brussels-London Eurostar.

-The Amsterdam-London direct service should be running by spring 2020 – this will require special screening areas at Amsterdam and Rotterdam plus new staff and agreements between British and Dutch authorities.
+The Amsterdam-London direct service will run from 30 April 2020 – this will require special screening areas at both Amsterdam and Rotterdam (though the Rotterdam stop will be added from 18 May 2020).

 Therefore many passengers will still need to split the London-Amsterdam or Amsterdam-London train journeys via Brussels as follows: